"Protect our children": PL 1904 leads debate on abortion in 2024

 - 2 min read

 In recent years, the discussion about abortion has been at the forefront of the debate on sexual and reproductive rights in Brazil and has become a central issue in the intensification of national political polarization.
-As in countries like the United States, the right to terminate a pregnancy legally, safely, and free of charge has been the target of disinformation campaigns and institutional, legislative, and public opinion attacks.
+As in countries like the United States, the right to terminate a pregnancy legally, safely, and free of charge has been the target of disinformation campaigns and motive for attacks on institutional, legislative, and public opinion.

-Following the intense mobilization around ADPF 442 in 2023, which puts the decriminalization of abortion under discussion through the Judiciary, the issue was also intensely discussed in 2024, due to bill 1904, which proposed setbacks in relation to the rights already won by Brazilian women.
+Following the intense mobilization around ADPF 442 in 2023, which put the decriminalization of abortion up for discussion in the Judiciary, the issue was also intensely discussed in 2024, due to bill 1904, which proposed a regression in the rights already won by Brazilian women.

 Click below to download the report